Nicht nachmachen!

 Nicht nachmachen!
-(English: Don't Imitate!) was a German comedy-documentary TV series that airs on ZDF and ZDFneo.
+(English: Don't Imitate! or Don't try this at home!) was a German comedy-documentary TV series that aired on ZDF and ZDFneo.
 The two hosts, Wigald Boning and Bernhard Hoëcker, defy the warnings and restrictions on various items to see what happens when they do.
 Some of their experiments include lighting fireworks inside a living room and trying to overfill a water bed to the point of bursting.

-The series is an adaption of the Norwegian show Ikke gjør dette hjemme.
+The series is an adaptation of the Norwegian show Ikke gjør dette hjemme.